KCblama19/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script 6-multiple_permissions will add  execute permission to the owner and the group owner, and read permission to other users, to the file hello.

 The script 7-everybody will add  execution permission to the owner, the group owner and the other users, to the file hello

+The script 8-James_Bond will set all permission to other users but none to owner and group